Schema as Code: HCL Syntax

 Sequence

-Sequences are currently available only to Atlas Pro users.
+Sequences are available only to Atlas Pro users.
 To use this feature, run:

 atlas login